openwrt/asu/README.md

 way to reflash the router with a new firmware version (including all packages) without the need to use `opkg`.

-It's called Attended SysUpgrade (ASU) because the upgrade process is not started automatically, but is initiated by a user who waits until it's done.

-ASU is based on an API (described below) to request custom firmware images with any selection of packages pre-installed.
+ASU is based on an [API](#api) to request custom firmware images with any selection of packages pre-installed.
 This avoids the need to set up a build environment, and makes it possible to create a custom firmware image even using a mobile device.